billchurch/webssh2/README.md

 You will be prompted for credentials to use on the SSH server via HTTP Basic authentcaiton.
 This is to permit usage with some SSO systems that can replay credentials over HTTP basic.

+Alternatively in main for testing, you can send credentials via POST with the variables "username" and "userpassword".

 # Customizing client files

 See [BUILDING.md](BUILDING.md) for more details.